 After the death of a loved one, families of the deceased are often forced to deal with emotional and financial trauma, particularly if the deceased was the primary wage earner.

 While money can never compensate for the loss of a loved one, the financial pain can be eased a bit through a wrongful death suit.
-If you have a lost a loved one due to someone else’s negligence, call a Los Angeles wrongful death attorney at Citywide Law Group today.
+If you have a lost a loved one due to someone else’s negligence, call Los Angeles wrongful death attorney Sherwin Arzani today.
 We offer a free consultation and only get paid if you win.

 What is a Wrongful Death Claim?